PooyehA/Deep-LASI/docs/source/documentation.rst

 Files ending with *.tdat are generated after mapping different detection channels.
 They contain information about how camera images between different channels refer to each other, i.e., about potential translational and rotational offsets, as well as differences in magnification. :ref:`mapping` files are generated before trace extraction, usually via a separate movie showing a calibration pattern or multi-labeled particles, and used for matching single-molecule co-localizations between different channels.

-Files ending with *.npz refer to simulated single-molecule traces as described in :doc:`sim`.
+Files ending with *.npz refer to simulated single-molecule traces as described in the :doc:`sim` page.
 They are read in directly for trace analysis.

 ..  _data-structure:
 Data structure